 This is a good cut since some cattle might not be able to produce this much tri-tip.

 The brisket, on the other hand, weighs an average of 15 to 20 pounds.
+Considering the weight of the cuts the you cannot say the tri tip is same as brisket.

 See, it is about 5 times larger and heavier than the tri-tip because it is not surrounded by too many cuts of meat.